Lego Harry Potter

-Lego Harry Potter is a Lego theme based on the films of the Harry Potter series.
+Lego Harry Potter (stylized as LEGO Harry Potter) is a Lego theme based on the film series of the same name and the eponymous novels by British author J. K. Rowling.
 It is licensed from Warner Bros.
 Lego models of important scenes, vehicles and characters were made for the first six films and all of the published books.
 The first sets appeared in 2001, to coincide with the release of the first film, Harry Potter and the Philosopher's Stone.
-Subsequent sets were released alongside the new films, until Harry Potter and the Order of the Phoenix.
+Subsequent sets were released alongside the later films, until Harry Potter and the Order of the Phoenix.
 The line then went dormant for three years, with sets being released in 2010 and 2011.
-In 2018, it was announced that more sets based on the Harry Potter franchise would be released, including new sets based on Fantastic Beasts and Where to Find Them and its sequel, Fantastic Beasts: The Crimes of Grindelwald.
+In 2018, it was announced that more sets based on the Wizarding World franchise would be released, including new sets based on Fantastic Beasts and Where to Find Them and its sequel, Fantastic Beasts: The Crimes of Grindelwald.

 Overview

 The main focus of the line is Harry Potter's first year at Hogwarts School of Witchcraft and Wizardry as he discovers that he is a famous wizard and begins his education.
-Later on, sets based on other installments and spin-offs would be produced too.
+Later on, sets based on other installments and spin-offs would be produced as well.

 In October 2021, Matthew Lewis, who portrayed Neville Longbottom in the Harry Potter films, recreated his favorite scenes to celebrate 20 Years of Movie Magic with Lego Harry Potter.

-In July 2022, Lego Con hosts Joel McHale and Vick Hope build their own Lego Hogwarts version using building tips from Lego Harry Potter designer, Marcos Bessa.
-Evanna Lynch, who portrayed Luna Lovegood in the Harry Potter films, she explores on a magical adventure through Warner Bros.
-Studio Tour London – The Making of Harry Potter and how they inspired the current Lego Harry Potter sets.
+In July 2022, Lego Con hosts Joel McHale and Vick Hope built their own Lego Hogwarts castle using building tips from Lego Harry Potter designer, Marcos Bessa.
+Evanna Lynch, who portrayed Luna Lovegood in the Harry Potter films, goes on a magical adventure through Warner Bros.
+Studio Tour London – The Making of Harry Potter and finds out how they inspired the current Lego Harry Potter sets.

-History
+Development

+Lego Harry Potter was inspired by the Harry Potter film series.
+The construction toy range was based on the films and developed in collaboration with Warner Bros.
+Consumer Products.
+The construction sets were designed to recreate the story and characters of the films in Lego form.